Aurora and the Maritime Law of Negative Emissions After the Advisory Opinions: State Obligations and Sub-Seabed Storage

 Third, cross-border shipments create jurisdictional ambiguity under instruments like the London Protocol and OSPAR.
 When cargo originates from multiple states, determining the ‘exporting State,’ allocating responsibility through the transport chain, and resolving whether ETS deductions apply for storage outside the ETS jurisdiction remain unclear.

-The paper concludes that while existing frameworks support single-source CCS, multi-source operations require targeted regulatory clarification or standardised contractual frameworks to preserve accountability where physical traceability has been lost through blending.
+The talk concluded that while existing frameworks support single-source CCS, multi-source operations require targeted regulatory clarification or standardised contractual frameworks to preserve accountability where physical traceability has been lost through blending.

 Rethinking the Relationship Between Criminal Law and Morality in Light of Anthropomorphism: From Animals to Artificial Intelligence